Flying and Your Child's Ears

 This sometimes uncomfortable sensation is related to pressure changes in the air space behind the eardrum (the middle ear).
 Normally, the Eustachian tube, a passageway that leads from the middle ear to the back of the throat behind the nose, equalizes the air pressure in the middle ear to the outside air pressure by opening and letting air reach the middle ear.
 When our ears "pop" while yawning or swallowing, the Eustachian tubes are adjusting the air pressure in the middle ears.

-But the pain is only temporary — it won't cause any lasting problems for kids and usually will subside within a few minutes as the Eustachian tubes open to let the air pressure equalize on both sides of the eardrums.
+But the pain is only temporary — it won't cause any lasting problems for kids and usually will ease within a few minutes as the Eustachian tubes open to let the air pressure equalize on both sides of the eardrums.

 - Take acetaminophen or ibuprofen about a half hour before takeoffs or landings if you know your child has ear pain when flying.